codeonlyjs/bundle-free/readme.md

 For each module entry, the following options are available:

+* `"*"` - wild card string entry means serve all modules in the baseDir/package.json dependencies
 * `name` - required the package name of the module
 * `ignore` - if true, suppresses availability of this module client side
 * `url` - if set, creates an entry in the generated import map, but doesn't nothing to serve this module